neizvel/neizvel/README.md

 ## 💼 Projects

 ### 🌐 **Corporate Website Ecosystem**
-Developed and managed a network of corporate websites for brands like Samsung, Bosch, and SonyCentre.
+Developed and managed a network of corporate websites for companies: [Jusan Bank](https://jusan.kz), [Evrika](https://evrika.com), [Samsung by Evrika](https://smbrand.kz),[BoschCenter by Evrika](https://boschcenter.kz), [SonyCentre by Evrika](https://sonycenter.kz) and [Samsung Innovation Campus by Samsung Kazakhstan](https://samsung-campus.kz/ru).

 ### 📱 **Mobile Application Development**
 Led the development of a mobile application to enhance customer engagement and streamline workflows.

 ### 🏦 **Banking Information Systems**
-Built a primary banking front-end system for seamless customer experience.
+Built a primary banking front-end system for seamless customer experience .Also participated in development of internal services.

 [See More Info on HeadHunter](https://hh.kz/resume/faad90b7ff092d35220039ed1f37775466347a)